drewbailey/blog-posts/js-cli.md

 ```bash
 npm install -g vue-cli
 ```
-Vue gives users different template options to help them best their needs.
-Running `vue list` after you have installed the cli shows you each option with brief description of each.
+Vue gives users different template options to help them best suite their needs.
+Running `vue list` after you have installed the cli shows you each option with brief description of what they offer.

 ```bash
 $ vue list